KristofferRisa/Serverless.Alert.Proxy/README.md

 ### 4. configure Azure Functions
 In the _Applications Settings_ in the Azure portal for your newly created Azure Function, add this parameter with your own rocket chat webhook url: rocketchaturl

+## Configure Grafana
+Add a new channel under the Alert and Notification channels in Grafana.
+Choose the type "webhook" and enter the Azure function Api URL.

+## MIT License